oopp-team-11/Splitty/docs/meeting_notes/meeting_notes_week_08.md

 * We need to implement pop-ups.
 We should use messages from status entities.
 * Live language switch is a must for us because it is easy to do with our current implementation
 * The rest of the advanced features rely on extended expense, so we are currently not able to work on them and most likely we won't
-* Multi-modality: we can use emoji for flags for the language selection.
 * Except for Midas, everyone has worked on every area of the project, so we can perhaps work according to our strengths to increase efficiency.

 #### Discussion